Chapter Four: Not Going Anywhere

 Perhaps it was the fact that Harry had suggested the Room of Requirement and not the Hospital Wing that made Albus let Harry lead him out of Gryffindor Tower.
 When they arrived in the room, Harry saw it had become a smaller version of the Hospital Wing with just one bed, which Albus sat down on.

-There was a funny-looking rod, and a number of Healing textbooks which Harry looked at.
+There was a Healer's Rod that Harry had seen demonstrated but not actually used before, and a number of Healing textbooks which he looked at.
 Albus watched him anxiously.

 "Harry, are you sure you know what you're doing?"

 "Yes," Harry lied, not wanting to make Albus any more uncomfortable than he already was.
 "I've done this loads of times.
 Just refreshing my memory."

 He wasn't sure Albus believed him, and was pretty sure that he would not believe himself if the roles were reversed, but the boy did not protest and waited quietly.
 Harry ran the Healer's Rod gently over Albus' bruise, and the colour of the tip changed to confirm it wasn't major enough to need treatment.
 Albus' wrist, however, was fractured and he had two broken ribs.

 Madam Pomfrey could mend bones in about a minute.
 With Harry, inexperienced and following instructions, it took a lot longer.
 Albus kept quiet, barely a whimper escaping, while Harry slowly knit his bones back together with the rod and his wand together, bit by bit.
 Harry had a feeling Albus, like he himself had been as a child, was well-practised at keeping quiet.